Jason Hoyte

 Jason Hoyte is a New Zealand screen and voice actor and radio DJ.
-He has at least 25 television shows to his credit and is best known for his roles as Steve Mudgeway in Seven Periods with Mr Gormsby and Malcolm "Smudge" in Nothing Trivial.
-He is also known for starring in the film The Insatiable Moon, and starred as Franklin Corke in the New Zealand Comedy/Drama Outrageous Fortune.
+Since 1996, Hoyte has acted in over 30 television shows including Xena: Warrior Princess, Young Hercules, Power Rangers Dino Thunder, and The Brokenwood Mysteries.
+He is known for playing Steve Mudgeway in Seven Periods with Mr Gormsby, Malcolm "Smudge" in Nothing Trivial, and Franklin Corke in the New Zealand Comedy/Drama Outrageous Fortune, as well as appearing in the comedy shows Moon TV and Late Night Big Breakfast with regular collaborator Leigh Hart.

+Hoyte has also appeared in film, including We're Here To Help (2007), The Insatiable Moon (2010), Spies and Lies (2010), and What We Do in the Shadows (2014).

-Hoyte is currently one of the Co-Hosts on the Radio Hauraki Big Show, from 4 till 7pm weekdays, alongside fellow New Zealand actor and radio DJ, Mike Minogue.
+In addition to acting, Hoyte is also a radio DJ.
+He is currently one of the co-Hosts of the Radio Hauraki Big Show, along with Mike Minogue, and Chris Key.

 Career

 Hoyte was born in Rotorua, New Zealand, and attended Auckland boarding school, Dilworth.
 He lives with his wife in Glen Eden, Auckland, New Zealand.